webDva/jekyll-now/about.md

 permalink: /about/
 ---

-I'm a very strong and passionate hacker.
+webdva is very strong and he seeks even more strength.

 ### 🛠️ Projects